rronan/ChessTransformer/README.md

 # ChessTransformer

-GPT2-based transformer trained to predict Stockfish evaluation and best move, on 132M chess positions.
+A transformer similar to GPT2-124M trained to predict Stockfish evaluation and best move, on 132M chess positions.

 Bot available to play against here: https://lichess.org/@/alphaminustwo.
 No tree search, just sampling in the predicted move distribution, among legal moves.